G-Mapper: Learning a Cover in the Mapper Construction: Discussion

+We provide some pointers on optimizing a cover for high-dimensional lens functions $f$, where $f(X) \subseteq \mathbb{R}^n$.
+To handle the high-dimensional case, the G-Mapper algorithm can be applied separately to each dimension.
+That is, for $f:X \to \mathbb{R}^n$, we apply G-Mapper to each coordinate function.
+The resulting cover is then the Cartesian product of the intervals, creating a hypercube.
+Beyond hypercubes, utilizing high- dimensional connected sets could yield more desirable covers, but this approach requires a generalization of the G-Mapper algorithm.
+When splitting an interval in G-Mapper, only the means and standard deviations from the GMM are utilized.
+Since this information is insufficient for designing a high-dimensional cover, further exploration is needed to construct the cover, incorporating the covariances and weights from the GMM.

-Various clustering algorithms other than $G$-means, $X$-means, and Fuzzy $C$-means may also be suitable to optimize covers in the Mapper construction.
-Spectral clustering \cite{von2007tutorial} uses connectivity of data points instead of compactness like $k$-means, and its fuzzy versions can be found in \cite{roblitz2013fuzzy, wahl2015hierarchical}.
-Agglomerative clustering \cite{johnson1967hierarchical,jain1988algorithms} is a hierarchical algorithm, recursively merging the closest pairs of clusters, and its fuzzy version was established in \cite{konkol2015fuzzy}.
+Various clustering algorithms other than G-means, $X$-means, and fuzzy $c$-means may also be suitable to optimize covers in the Mapper construction.
+Gaussian mixture models with identifying the number of clusters \cite{leroux1992consistent, roeder1997practical, mclachlan2014number} can be applied directly to the image of a lens function instead of our proposed iterative method.
+The idea behind these techniques is to fit a $k$-component mixture model for varying $k$, and assess the model using a score such as BIC.
+This approach is more computationally expensive than the proposed algorithm that splits the interval into two intervals since the time complexity of fitting a GMM increases as the number $k$ of components increases.
+Spectral clustering \cite{von2007tutorial} uses the connectivity of data points instead of compactness like $k$-means, and its fuzzy versions can be found in \cite{roblitz2013fuzzy, wahl2015hierarchical}.
+Agglomerative clustering \cite{johnson1967hierarchical,jain1988algorithms} is a hierarchical algorithm that recursively merges the closest pairs of clusters, and its fuzzy version was established in \cite{konkol2015fuzzy}.
 A recent clustering algorithm \cite{cohesionBerenhaut22} introduces a novel technique, partitioned local depth cohesion, interpreted as cohesion, but its soft clustering version has not been developed.

-We compared different methods for selecting a cover using qualitative methods and runtimes.
+We compared different methods for selecting a cover based on qualitative analysis, runtime, and Silhouette values.
 We leave making more quantitative comparisons between the Mapper outputs of the different methods as future work.
-A co-optimal transport metric between hypergraphs is proposed in \cite{chowdhury2021hypergraph}.
-Since Mapper graphs can be viewed as hypergraphs, the metric is a suitable metric to compare different Mapper graph outputs from each cover selection method as it was utilized in \cite{rathore2023topobert,zhou2023comparing}.
+A co-optimal transport metric between hypergraphs is proposed in \cite{chowdhury2023hypergraph}.
+Since Mapper graphs can be viewed as hypergraphs, the metric is suitable for comparing different Mapper graph outputs from each cover selection method as it was utilized in \cite{rathore2023topobert,zhou2023comparing}.